lifeontology/lifo/README.md

-The Life Ontology (LifO) is an ontology of the life of an organism.
+The Life Ontology (LifO) is an ontology of the life of organism.

 LifO represents the life processes of organisms and related entities and relations.
 LifO is a general purpose ontology that covers the common features associated with different types of organisms such as unicellular prokaryotes (e.g., <i>E. coli</i>) and multicellular organisms (e.g., human).